Make your own Meet Fresh Taro Ball Dessert at home! This classic Taiwanese dessert is delicious and uses only 3 ingredients to make.

 Tapioca balls are best served immediately.

-If you find the dough too dry, add 1 tbsp water at a time until you have the desired consistency.
+If you find the dough too dry, add 1 tablespoon water at a time until you have the desired consistency.

 To make brown sugar syrup, I follow a 1:1 ratio.
 If you want to make more syrup, just add equal amount of water and brown sugar.
 Syrup can be stored in the fridge up to 5 days.